Fig Trees for Sale UK: Buying Guide

 Fig trees need the warmest, sunniest, most sheltered position you can give them.
 That is the first thing to check before buying one.

 The ideal spot is usually against a sunny wall or fence, especially one that holds warmth.
 RHS recommends a warm, sunny, sheltered spot and says a south- or south-west-facing wall or fence is a good position for figs planted in the ground.
-[4]
+[4] If you have a sunny conservatory or greenhouse, they do particularly well.

 A fig tree is a poor choice if the only available spot is cold, shaded, exposed or wet.
 It may still grow leaves there, but fruiting is likely to be disappointing.
 In other words, you might end up owning a leafy green sulk.